-- 5. Click the desired page and drag it to the target location within the Placed Pages hierarchy.
+- 5. Click Edit (at the top of the Site Plan tab), then click the desired page and drag it to the target location within the Placed Pages hierarchy.
 When you drag the page, a black marker (either an "underscore" or an arrow) indicates one of the following: - A black "underscore" marker under a page's icon indicates that the page you are placing will become the child of the same parent as the page whose icon displays the black marker.
 For example: